xiaomeng-zhu/LIEDER/README.md

-# LIEDER: Linguistically-Informed Evaluation Suite for Discourse Entity Recognition
+# LIEDER: Linguistically-Informed Evaluation for Discourse Entity Recognition

 ## Table of Contents